Freddie Freeman Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.06).
+- The Giants' 4.07 team ERA ranks 12th across all MLB pitching staffs.

-- The Giants give up the first-fewest home runs in baseball (169 total, 1.1 per game).
+- The Giants surrender the fewest home runs in baseball (172 total, 1.1 per game).

-- Winn (1-2) gets the starting nod for the Giants in his fifth start of the season.
-He's put together a 3.89 ERA in 37 2/3 innings pitched, with 30 strikeouts.
+- The Giants will look to Beck (3-3) in his third start this season.

-- The righty last pitched on Saturday, Sept.
-16 against the Colorado Rockies, when he tossed four innings, allowing three earned runs while giving up three hits.
+- His most recent time out came in relief on Sunday when the right-hander tossed 4 1/3 innings against the Los Angeles Dodgers, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.